Quantum Geometry and the Hidden Scales in Materials: Outlook

-\paragraph{Better models.} Quantum geometry quantifies the effects of Hilbert space truncation in effective theories, providing a systematic framework for including corrections that arise from orbital mixing.
+Quantum geometry quantifies the effects of Hilbert space truncation in effective theories, providing a systematic framework for including corrections that arise from orbital mixing.
 This can lead to more accurate effective models that capture the relevant scales without requiring the full atomic basis.
-If we are presented with materials with many orbitals and, at first glance, they cannot be disentangled, how do we answer the question: which orbitals matter? \paragraph{Materials discovery.} Understanding the quantum geometry of materials and how it emerges by specific lattice motifs can guide the search for materials with enhanced responses or novel quantum phases.
-Large geometric effects often signal the presence of exotic physics, so how can we utilize the vast computational capabilities of material science to espouse geometric insights?
-Can we guess which materials will have which order based not only on fermiology but also on geometry? \paragraph{Low temperature phenomena.} A key open challenge is understanding how interactions combined with significant dipole fluctuations affect the dynamics of electrons around the Fermi surface in metals.
-Can these effects be quantified through electronic transport at the Fermi surface, such as in its quantum oscillations?
-How can interactions with energies substantially smaller than the geometric energy $U \ll \hbar\omega_g$ lead to the transfer of spectral weight to zero frequencies, enhancing charge transport, both in metals \cite{XuYang2025} and correlated condensates \cite{torma2022, rossi2021quantum}?
-What is the mechanism by which geometry ``speeds up" charge carriers in quantum matter?

-\paragraph{Interpretation of experiments} Quantum geometry can help interpret experimental data, particularly when different probes appear to measure different effective masses or when responses deviate from semiclassical expectations.
+If we are presented with materials with many orbitals and, at first glance, they cannot be disentangled, how do we answer the question: which orbitals matter?